Mummanajagadeesh/site/README.md

 ## To-Do List

 - [x] Fix theme of overall site
 - [x] Add multiple videos support for project cards
+- [x] Seperate projects based on category
 - [ ] Fix overflow of text on the back of project cards
 - [ ] Use different backgrounds for different pages
 - [ ] Separate js and css from the `index.html` and reference them accordingly
 - [ ] Create a **Skills** page
 - [ ] Collect content for skills page
 - [ ] More projects to included in **Projects** page --analog --iot --ros2 --cv
+- [ ] Seperate sections to be added for subfiels --perception --navigation --path planning --control
 - [ ] Add more content to the **About** page
 - [ ] Add social media cards that pop up when hovered over their respective icons [cards are ready --building js logic]
 - [ ] **Contact Page**